tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Topological sort: <br/> Topological Sort is used to find a linear ordering of elements that have dependencies on each other.
+        <strong>Topological sort:</strong> <br/> Topological Sort is used to find a linear ordering of elements that have dependencies on each other.
 For example, if event ‘B’ is dependent on event ‘A’, ‘A’ comes before ‘B’ in topological ordering.
         <br/><br/>
         <ul>
             <li> Task scheduling (medium) </li>